Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experimental Setup

 \subsection{Memory Answer Consistency}

-If the parametric memory we elicit is the truly internal belief of LLMs, presenting it explicitly as evidence should lead LLMs to provide the same answer as that obtained in a closed-book fashion.
-Therefore, in the evidence-based QA task format, we redirect the parametric memory as the sole evidence and instruct LLMs to answer the same question again, as depicted in Step 4 of Figure~\ref{fig:flowchart}.
-For example, given the parametric memory about Demis and DeepMind, LLMs should have a consistent response with the previous memory answer --- Demis serves as the chief scientist in DeepMind.
+We adopt another check (Step 4 of Figure~\ref{fig:flowchart}) for further ensuring the data quality.
+If the parametric memory we elicit is truly the internal belief of an LLM's, presenting it explicitly as evidence should lead the LLM to provide the same answer as in the closed-book setting (Step 1).
+Therefore, in the evidence-based QA task format, we use the parametric memory as the sole evidence and instruct LLMs to answer the same question again.
+For example, given the parametric memory about Demis and DeepMind, LLMs should have a consistent response with the previous memory answer, that Demis is the chief scientist of DeepMind.

-However, the answer inconsistency in Table \ref{fig:answer-inconsistency} shows that LLMs, especially ChatGPT, may change their answers when the parametric memory obtained in Step 1 is explicitly presented.
-This suggests that LLMs not only generate merely based on what they have memorized, but also produce hallucinations, evidenced by that LLMs do not trust the content they generate.
-We filter out these examples showing answer inconsistency.
+However, the answer inconsistency results in Table \ref{fig:answer-inconsistency} show that LLMs may still change their answers when the parametric memory obtained in Step 1 is explicitly presented as evidence.
+This suggests that the LLM's internal belief on this parametric memory may not be firm (e.g., there may competing answers that are equally plausible based on the LLM).
+We filter out such examples to ensure the remaining ones well capture an LLM's firm parametric memory.

-After undergoing answer consistency and entailment checks, the remaining examples are likely to have true parametric memory and high-quality counter-memory, which are ideal for subsequent knowledge conflict experiments.
-Some cases from final \textsc{PopQA} are shown in Table \ref{tab:dataset_example} and the statistics of the remaining examples for subsequent experiments are shown in Table \ref{tab:scale}.
-Please refer to Appendix \ref{appendix-dataset-detail} for checking details in Step 2 and 3 and some inconsistent cases.
+After undergoing entailment and answer consistency checks, the remaining examples are likely to represent firm parametric memory and high-quality counter-memory, which lay a solid foundation for subsequent knowledge conflict experiments.
+Some examples from the final \textsc{PopQA} data are shown in Table \ref{tab:dataset_example} and the statistics of the final datasets are shown in Table \ref{tab:scale}.
+Please refer to Appendix \ref{appendix-dataset-detail} for more details for Step 3 and 4 and examples.